I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kesetbaseprioritythread.md

 <p>The new base priority is restricted to the priority class of the given thread's process.
 Therefore, the base priority is not allowed to cross over from a variable priority class to a real-time priority class or vice versa. </p>

-<p>The new base priority is computed by adding the given <i>Increment</i>, which can be a negative value, to the base priority of the specified thread's process.
-The resultant value is stored as the base priority of the specified thread.</p>

-<p>Drivers that set up device-dedicated threads with variable priority attributes can call this routine to set such a thread's priority relative to the system process in which the thread is created.</p>

-<p>The new base priority is restricted to the priority class of the given thread's process.
-Therefore, the base priority is not allowed to cross over from a variable priority class to a real-time priority class or vice versa. </p>

 ## -requirements
 <table>
 <tr>